hwanglab/rnaseq_workshop/06_expression.md

 ```

-or you can run the following commands instead,
+Let's run the script above and see the first 10 lines of the merged read count file,
 ```bash
 rc
 bash ./build_read_count_matrix.sh